microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 2. **Sign in** to Power BI account using 'Power BI Pro account'.

-> **Note**: Please use the same credentials for Power BI that you used for 'Azure ARM + PowerShell' deployment.
+> **Note**: Please use the same credentials for Power BI that you used for '[Deploy the ARM Template](#task-3-deploy-the-arm-template)' deployment.

 ![Sign in to Power BI Services.](media/PowerBI-Services-SignIn.png)

+3. **Select** the Workspace 'Engagement Accelerators – Manufacturing'.

-3. Assuming [Task 4](#task-4-run-the-cloud-shell) got completed successfully and the template has been deployed, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
+4. Assuming [Task 4](#task-4-run-the-cloud-shell) got completed successfully and the template has been deployed, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
-The image below shows the Reports tab in Power BI.
+The image below shows the 'Reports' tab in Power BI.
 We can then create a Power BI dashboard by pinning visuals from these reports.

 > **Note:** A Dashboard is a collection of tiles/visualization which are pinned from different reports to a single page.

 ![Screenshot to view the reports tab.](media/Reports-Tab.png)

-To **give permissions** for the Power BI reports to access the datasources:
+**To give permissions for the Power BI reports to access the datasources:**

-4. **Click** the 'Settings' icon on top right-side corner.
+5. **Click** the 'Settings' icon on top right-side corner.

-5. **Select** 'Settings'.
+6. **Click** 'Settings'.

 ![Authenticate Power BI Reports.](media/Authenticate-PowerBI.png)

-6. **Go to** 'Datasets' tab.
+7. **Click** 'Datasets' tab.

 ![Go to Datasets.](media/Goto-DataSets.png)

-7. **Select** 'Campaign – Option C' Report.
+8. **Click** 'Campaign – Option C' Report.

-8. **Expand** Data source credentials.
+9. **Expand** Data source credentials.

-9. **Click** Edit credentials.
+10. **Click** Edit credentials.

 ![Select Campaign.](media/Select-Campaign.png)

-10. The 'Configure Campaign - Option C' dialogue box will pop up.
 11. **Enter** Username as 'ManufacturingUser'.

 12. **Enter** the same password which was used for Azure deployment in Step #6 [Task 3](#task-3-deploy-the-arm-template).

 13. **Click** Sign in.